thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/08-intro-to-events.desc.md

 `ng-click` is used to run a specific method on the current `vm` when an element is clicked.
 Think of it as the Angular equivalent of the `onclick` property.
 Let's use it to build a random number picker!

-For this inital example, a basic angular scaffold has been created [here](https://github.com/gSchool/angular-intro-to-events/tree/master/ng-click-scaffold).
+For this inital example, a basic angular scaffold has been found [here](https://github.com/gSchool/angular-intro-to-events/tree/master/ng-click-scaffold).

 In a controller, let's add a property to the `vm` called `view.number`: